isuPatches/android-wisefy/README.md

 ### Known Android Q Problems

 - Saving a network doesn't seem possible.
-A notification is presented if not connected to the suggestion, but even the appearance of the notification seems flakey
+A notification is presented if not connected to the suggestion, but even the appearance of the notification seems flakey.

 ## Documentation